 Would you like to reach Prof. Dr. Todd Davey before the conference?
 Contact him via the UIIN Connect here

 Meet the authors

-Nino, a policy trainee at UIIN, has recently graduated as a Master in EU International Relations and Diplomacy studies from the College of Europe in Brugge.
+Nino, Junior Public Relations Officer at UIIN, has recently graduated as a Master in EU International Relations and Diplomacy studies from the College of Europe in Brugge.
 Previously, she obtained a MA degree in European Public Affairs, from Maastricht University.
 She has been granted a number of scholarships from e.g. EU/College of Europe European Neighbourhood Policy and the Open Society Foundation.
 Her education has focused on understanding the work of the European Union, its structure and policies, governance, legislative procedures and the external action.
 Nino has also undertaken several traineeships in Brussels, among them at the Carnegie Endowment for International Peace and at the Centre for European Policy Studies.
 Nino is interested in advancing entrepreneurship education and university-business collaboration in the EU and its neighbouring countries, of which primarily Georgia.